Our Adoption Commitment to Our Animals

 - Step 3: Upon pre-screen approval, you will receive a welcome email with shelter visitation instructions and a liability waiver to sign (for dog adoptions).

-- Step 4: Visit the shelter at a confirmed appointment time (COVID-19 Updates).
+- Step 4: Visit the shelter at a confirmed appointment time (walk-ins welcome, but appointments are preferred).

 - All members of the household must meet the pet before the application is considered complete and becomes active.